aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/json-to-dif/_index.md

 {{% blocks/products/pf/agp/text %}}

- Java developers can easily convert JSON file to DIF in just a few lines of code.
+ Java developers can easily convert JSON to DIF in just a few lines of code.

 {{% /blocks/products/pf/agp/text %}}